Durwood Zaelke: 1989–2003: Founder and President, CIEL

-2003 – present: Founder and President, IGSD
+Since 2003: Founder and President, IGSD

 In 2003, Zaelke left CIEL and founded the Institute for Governance & Sustainable Development (IGSD), dedicated to applying the lessons of good governance to improve sustainable development, at all levels of government, as well as within the private sector.
 For more than a decade, Zaelke has led IGSD's fast-action mitigation program, which was first described in Mario Molina, Durwood Zaelke, Veerabhadran Ramanathan, Stephen O. Andersen, & Donald Kaniaru, Reducing abrupt climate change risk using the Montreal Protocol and other regulatory actions to complement cuts in CO2 emissions (2009), Proceedings of the National Academy of Sciences.
 He continued his role with INECE until 2015.

 At Zaelke's helm, IGSD is working to strengthen the climate mitigation potential of the Montreal Protocol on Substances that Deplete the Ozone Layer by reducing hydrofluorocarbons (HFCs), a harmful short-lived climate pollutant primarily used in refrigerants, through research, building awareness and global negotiating.
 Zaelke and his colleagues contributed to the scientific foundation for these efforts by co-authoring several papers, including several in the Proceedings of the National Academy of Sciences (2007) and (2009), the Review of European Compliance & International Environmental Law, Atmospheric Chemistry and Physics, among others.

 Zaelke and IGSD's work for the better part of a decade leading a campaign to phase down HFCs culminated on 15 October 2016 when the Parties to the Montreal Protocol agreed to adopt the Kigali Amendment to the Montreal Protocol to phase down HFCs.
 A global phasedown of HFCs could avoid up to 0.5 °C of warming by 2100, with the initial schedule of the Kigali Amendment capturing about 90% of this potential, and can capture the rest with an accelerated schedule, or leapfrog strategy.
 Considerably more warming can be avoided from fast implementation and parallel efforts to improve energy efficiency of air conditioners and other cooling equipment.
 The Montreal Protocol's 2018 quadrennial Scientific Assessment of Ozone Depletion confirmed that beyond phasing down HFCs, improving the energy efficiency of air conditioners and other cooling equipment has the potential to double the climate benefits of the Kigali Amendment in the near-term.
-IGSD continues work to promote the ratification and implementation of the Kigali amendment and improvements to energy efficiency equipment to achieve the full suite of climate benefits available.
+IGSD continues work to promote the ratification and implementation of the Kigali Amendment and improvements to energy efficiency equipment to achieve the full suite of climate benefits available.

 At IGSD Zaelke also works to mitigate air pollution and other short-lived climate pollutants, including methane.
-Reducing methane emissions is essential for slowing warming this decade to limit temperatures to 1.5°C and can avoid nearly 0.3°C by 2040s, according to the recent Global Methane Assessment from the United Nations Environment Programme and the Climate & Clean Air Coalition (expert reviewed by IGSD).
+Reducing methane emissions is essential for slowing warming this decade to limit temperatures to 1.5 °C and can avoid nearly 0.3 °C by 2040s, according to the recent Global Methane Assessment from the United Nations Environment Programme and the Climate & Clean Air Coalition (expert reviewed by IGSD).
 Following the Global Methane Assessment and the launch of the Global Methane Pledge at COP26, Zaelke is promoting the need for a global methane agreement, inspired by the Montreal Protocol and borrowing some of the architecture from the successful Montreal Protocol on Substances that Deplete the Ozone Layer.